cabo/cbor-numbers/draft-bormann-cbor-numbers.md

 float-with-nan-replacement = float / bytes

-For JSON, the byte string can be base16- or base64-encoded, or it can be represented by an integer, preserving its left-aligned nature.
+For JSON, the byte string can be base16- or base64-encoded, or it can be represented by an integer, preserving its left-aligned nature, or even as a (tagged) floating point value with a different exponent.

 ### Implementation Considerations {#implcons}